brocoders/nestjs-boilerplate/docs/auth.md

 ### Auth via external services or social networks flow

-Also you can sign up via another external services or social networks like Apple, Facebook, Google, and Twitter.
+Also you can sign up via another external services or social networks like Apple, Google, and Twitter.

 ```mermaid
 sequenceDiagram